 U-M Specialty Drug Program ‘Frequently Asked Questions’

 Specialty drugs are a covered benefit in the U-M Prescription Drug Plan.
-These medications require special handling, administration or monitoring and include self-injection and some oral medications for conditions such as cancer, rheumatoid arthritis and multiple sclerosis.
+These medications require special handling, administration or monitoring and include self-injection (non-diabetes) and some oral medications for conditions such as cancer, rheumatoid arthritis and multiple sclerosis.

-What is a “specialty” drug?
+What is a specialty drug?

-Which drugs are included in this “specialty” drug program?
+Which drugs are included in this specialty drug program?

-Any required prior authorizations (PAs) noted on the Specialty Drug List next to the drug name.
-Your physician must call MedImpact Member Service at 1-800-681-9578 to obtain prior authorization (PA) on your behalf when required.
+Any specialty medications that require prior authorization (PA) are noted on the U-M Prescription Drug Plan Specialty Drug List next to the drug name.
+Your physician must call MedImpact Member Service at 1-800-681-9578 to obtain prior authorization on your behalf when required.

 Where can my specialty drug prescription be filled?

-- Wellpartner: Monday through Friday, 10:00 AM to 8:00 PM Eastern Time
+Monday through Friday: 9:00 AM to 5:30 PM Eastern Time

 - Pharmacist telephone support for medication information